-- 1. Analyze the risk of decision making in a firm. - 2.
-Describe and explain the determinants of the size and structure of firms. - 3.
+- 2. Describe and explain the determinants of the size and structure of firms. - 3.
 Give an overview of trade cycle, inflation, cash flow analysis and Balance sheet. - 4.
 Explain the marketing research, product life cycle, motivation and leadership. - 5.
 Describe the competitive nature of the firm and team working.